 Deal earned her B.A., magna cum laude, in languages and literature at the College of William and Mary before pursuing graduate studies in music, with an M.M. from Boston Conservatory and a D.M.A. in voice performance from Boston University.
 Deal also holds a faculty position at the Massachusetts Institute of Technology and serves as voice faculty and stage director for the International Performing Arts Institute in Germany each summer.

 Former students of Deal's have found success in both operatic and musical theater mediums, with acceptance to important young-artist programs and contracts in regional opera and theater as well as on Broadway, at Carnegie Hall, and in national and international tours.

 - Strauss's Four Last Songs (Boston Conservatory)—Soprano soloist

 - Brahms's Requiem (Kresge Auditorium, MIT)—Soprano soloist

-- Bernstein Kaddish Symphony (Boston Conservatory)—soprano soloist
+- Bernstein's Kaddish Symphony (Boston Conservatory)—Soprano soloist